18 August 2009

 I saw Sacha Baren Cohen’s new film Brüno last week, and I was sorely disappointed.

-media/blogger hoopla surrounding the movie, but I wanted to add my take.
+There’s already been a lot of media/blogger hoopla surrounding the movie, but I wanted to add my take.

 Obviously, it was not as good as Borat, for a number of reason, only one of which being that he'd already done the same schtick successfully in that film.
 I was prepared for Brüno to be less innovatively funny, but I was surprised by a movie that was utterly childish and mostly unfunny.